CBAM Pulse

 Understand the authorised CBAM declarant role and who would hold it for your imports.

-4. Supplier emissions data
+4. Supplier data and verification preparation

 5. Certificate price and cost planning